openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp_gapi/README.md

     -max_rect_num "<value>"        Optional.
 Maximum number of rectangles to recognize.
 If it is negative, number of rectangles to recognize is not limited.
     -d_td "<device>"               Optional.
 Specify the target device for the Text Detection model to infer on (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 By default, it is CPU.
     -d_tr "<device>"               Optional.
 Specify the target device for the Text Recognition model to infer on (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 By default, it is CPU.
+    -l "<absolute_path>"           Optional.
+Absolute path to a shared library with the CPU kernels implementation for custom layers.
+    -c "<absolute_path>"           Optional.
+Absolute path to the GPU kernels implementation for custom layers.
     -no_show                       Optional.
 If it is true, then detected text will not be shown on image frame.
 By default, it is false.
     -r                             Optional.
 Output Inference results as raw values.
     -u                             Optional.
 List of monitors to show initially.